 Multitasking is actually task switching in disguise.
 When you try to do two things at once—like checking your email during a meeting—you’re actually jumping between those two tasks at lightning speed.
-Task switching also takes precious mental effort, meaning you’re likely to make more errors and get less done.
-In this article, we address some common multitasking myths, plus alternative strategies to boost your productivity.
+Task switching takes precious mental effort, meaning you’re likely to make more errors and get less done.
+In this article, we address common multitasking myths and what to do instead.

 Unfortunately, the whispers are right.
 Turns out, our brains literally aren’t wired to do more than one thing at a time.
 Even when it feels like you’re getting two tasks done at once, what you’re actually doing is switching between two tasks at lightning speed.
 This process—called task switching—takes precious brainpower, even if you don’t realize it.

-Multitasking may be a myth, but most of us still end up multitasking at one point or another.
+In short, multitasking is a myth—but most of us still end up multitasking at one point or another.
 In fact, our research shows that nearly three in four employees (72%) feel pressure to multitask during the day.
-If you’re one of those people, we’re here to help.
-In this article, we’ll show you the science behind multitasking and give you six tips to help you be more productive.Baca: Mengatasi burnout di dunia virtual
+With the rise of remote work, it’s gotten to be even more common—roughly half of employees multitask during virtual meetings now, an increase from just a year ago.Baca: Mengatasi burnout di dunia virtual

 When we think we’re multitasking, we’re actually switching between two tasks really quickly.
 Any time you switch between two things there is a switch cost.
 In addition to making more errors, individuals almost always take longer to complete two tasks simultaneously.